numfocus/DISCOVER-Cookbook/code-of-conduct.md

 - Make sure that people are aware of reporting mechanisms:
   - Face to face with staff (Who is the dedicated ombudsperson or -persons?)
   - Dedicated email, e.g. to conduct@yourdomain.org
-  - Fill out an online form
+  - Fill out an online form, e.g. http://www.oreilly.com/conferences/report-code-of-conduct.html
 - Consider how a report against an authority figure would be submitted — e.g. if the ombudsperson is the subject of a CoC violation report, who is the report submitted to?
 (A good reason to have more than one ombudsperson.)